bag-epl/bag-epl-fhir/input/pagecontent/index.md

 ### Introduction

-CH EPL is a project of the Swiss Federal Office of Public Health (FOPH), to enable to receive IDMP/FHIR based medicinal product information from Swissmedic and the marketing authorisation holders and to export the Spezialitätenliste in FHIR
+CH EPL is a project of the Swiss Federal Office of Public Health (FOPH), to enable to receive IDMP/FHIR based medicinal product information from SMC and the marketing authorisation holders and to export the Spezialitätenliste in FHIR

 ### IDMP Dependencies
 This implementation guide is dependent on